-Counties ask for input on Covid-19 vaccine interest from non-eligible residents
+Counties ask for input on COVID-19 vaccine interest from non-eligible residents

-Capital Region, N.Y.
-(News10)- There’s a push for New York to open up the door to more residents who want the covid19 vaccines.

-And right now some counties in the Captial Region are reaching out to people who want to be next in line but are not yet eligible.
+CAPITAL REGION, N.Y.
+(NEWS10) — There’s a push for New York to open the door to more residents who want the COVID-19 vaccines.
+And right now, some counties in the Capital Region are reaching out to people who want to be next in line but are not yet eligible.

-While other states are making the Covid-19 vaccine available to all adults, New York Governor Andrew Cuomo has said he will continue his slower approach in New York as the country moves toward a nationwide May 1st deadline widening eligibility to all adults who want a shot.
+While other states are making the COVID-19 vaccine available to all adults, New York Governor Andrew Cuomo has said he will continue his slower approach as the country moves toward a nationwide May 1 deadline widening eligibility to all adults who want a shot.

-But in the meantime, many counties News10 has spoken with say they are finding it tougher to match up doses with eligible takers.
+But in the meantime, many counties NEWS10 ABC has spoken with say they are finding it tougher to match up doses with eligible takers.

-News10’s Anya Tucker asked Lehman, “We are only about a month out to this May 1st deadline.
+NEWS10’s Anya Tucker asked Lehman, “We are only about a month out to this May 1 deadline.
 It would be a pretty easy shift for your county, do you think?”

 Lehman: “I think, you know, we are ready for people to open this up a bit and for anyone who wants it to start letting them in the door.”